athielenhaus/ChatGPT-assisted-parsing-of-job-postings/README.md

 ## Objective

-The aim is to create a Python program which extracts features from job postings and determines whether these can be considered "key" features.
-The model should have a 90% accuracy.
+For this project we focus on the second part of the business case mentioned above.
+The aim is to create a model or program which, as a first step, determines whether or not the job posting contains certain important job posting elements.
+This classification model should have a minimum 90% accuracy.
 This is achieved by using the OpenAI API in combination with prompt engineering.

 I look at three important job posting elements:
 - candidate requirements (ex: university degree, Python skills, project management experience, etc.)